ArturKovacs/emulsion-website/index.md

 ### Contribution Welcome

 Feel free to post bug reports, feature requests or even make pull requests on the [GitHub page](https://github.com/ArturKovacs/emulsion).
-The same goes to the github page of this website which you can find [here](https://github.com/ArturKovacs/emulsion-website).
+The same goes to the GitHub page of this website which you can find [here](https://github.com/ArturKovacs/emulsion-website).

 --------

 #### Third-party Content

-The pixel art image, [ice skating robot](https://www.deviantart.com/boberatu/art/Snowbot-Spritesheet-579824187) was created by devianart user "boberatu" and released under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).
+The pixel art image, [ice skating robot](https://www.deviantart.com/boberatu/art/Snowbot-Spritesheet-579824187) was created by devianart user [boberatu](https://www.deviantart.com/boberatu) and released under the [Creative Commons Attribution 3.0 License](http://creativecommons.org/licenses/by/3.0/).